MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-limitations.md

 Additionally, for Data Activator to support a tile:

 * The data in the tile must not be static.
-* The data in the tile must be based on a KQL query.
+* The data in the tile must be based on a Kusto Query Language (KQL) query.
 * The tile must have at most one time range.
 * The tile must be filtered by a predefined time range.
 Using a custom time range isn't supported.
 * The tile must not contain time series data (for example, data created using the *make-series* KQL operator)